wilsonliaows/docs/_docs/steps-docs.markdown

 As the batch trigger returns a list of newly created Salesforce accounts, all records in this list have to be moved into Zendesk.
 However, as the Zendesk API does not have a batch write funtionality, the repeat action is required to iterate through this list of Salesforce accounts and repeat the action of creating the corresponding Zendesk organization for each Salesforce account.

 The list datapill has to be passed into the repeat step.
 When the input list field is selected, only list type datapills are usable in the datatree, as portrayed in the GIF.
-List type pills can also be identified via the stack icon.
+List type pills can also be identified via their stack icon.

 [![https://gyazo.com/ab9b65d39dcd957f99fe134c31081fc8](https://i.gyazo.com/ab9b65d39dcd957f99fe134c31081fc8.gif)](https://gyazo.com/ab9b65d39dcd957f99fe134c31081fc8)
 [Example recipe](https://www.workato.com/recipes/480695)

-Map datapills from the **Foreach** output datatree.
-This ensures that the values from each list item are used when the action is repeated.
+Datapills from the **Foreach** output datatree should be mapped to ensure that values from each list item are used when the action is repeated.
 For example, if two Salesforce accounts were fetched by the trigger, using pills from the **Foreach** datatree ensures that the **Create organization** action creates a Zendesk organization with the data from the first Salesforce account on its first iteration, then with the data from the second Salesforce account on its second iteration.

 [![https://gyazo.com/1e351e4f54856488381a5b49677d58b9](https://i.gyazo.com/1e351e4f54856488381a5b49677d58b9.gif)](https://gyazo.com/1e351e4f54856488381a5b49677d58b9)
 [Example recipe](https://www.workato.com/recipes/480695)